Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 6

 The course Model-based Decision-making is the second foundational course and equips students with a comprehensive understanding and skills in model-based decision-making.
 Throughout the course, students gain hands-on experience in various modelling techniques and their applications in complex societal challenges.
 The course content covers everything from the classical modelling process to understanding and communicating uncertainty in data.
+Lecturer: dr. Mike Lees.

-• Challenge-based project I
+• Challenge-Based Project I

 Period 1